Mrrvm/os_lusiadas_2/content/artifacts/Turned into Stone - The Portuguese Colonial Exhibitions Today.md

 "The movements of the past on the present can be seen as a form of haunting that remains invisible until discovered, or visible when represented."

-"In unsettling homogeneous views of history, linking the present to the past, and shaping the present towards the future, these monuments “haunt” not only by asserting a certain narrative over time, but also by continuously inscribing their materiality in the situatedness of the present, never claiming to tell a story in universal terms"
+"In unsettling homogeneous views of history, linking the present to the past, and shaping the present towards the future, these monuments “haunt” not only by asserting a certain narrative over time, but also by continuously inscribing their materiality in the situatedness of the present, never claiming to tell a story in universal terms" ([[Ghosts, Spectres, Revenants.
+Hauntology as a means to think and feel the future.]])

 "In talking about this monument, Ferreira believes in the possibility of reading buildings as political texts, proposing to not only tell a story as historian, but “to identify the buildings as metaphors, knowing how to articulate critical readings brought around them;"

-"In _Descobertas/Padrão dos Descobrimentos_ (2007),[[56]](https://parsejournal.com/article/turned-into-stone-the-portuguese-colonial-exhibitions-today/#post-8828-endnote-56) Henda photographed a group of young people on top of one of the ramps of the monument, posing and leaning against its historical figures, dwarfed by their colossal scale."
+"In _Descobertas/Padrão dos Descobrimentos_ (2007), Henda photographed a group of young people on top of one of the ramps of the monument, posing and leaning against its historical figures, dwarfed by their colossal scale."

-"After its creation in 2007, Henda’s work still draws scrutiny from the media: in 2017 when the photograph was part of an exhibition taking place inside the monument,[[59]](https://parsejournal.com/article/turned-into-stone-the-portuguese-colonial-exhibitions-today/#post-8828-endnote-59) and more recently in the controversy around the photograph being bought by the city council,[[60]](https://parsejournal.com/article/turned-into-stone-the-portuguese-colonial-exhibitions-today/#post-8828-endnote-60) without knowledge of the artist, who had promised to donate part of its profits to the association that those in the photo belonged to (which happened later).
+"After its creation in 2007, Henda’s work still draws scrutiny from the media: in 2017 when the photograph was part of an exhibition taking place inside the monument,) and more recently in the controversy around the photograph being bought by the city council, without knowledge of the artist, who had promised to donate part of its profits to the association that those in the photo belonged to (which happened later).
 The conversation became public and brought about a discussion about the work, its relation to the city and its symbolism, which demonstrates that in their circulation these works also create important moments for debate."

 "I have begun by creating silicone casts that become a concrete way of studying the monument in public space.
 The activity of creating the casts—with the necessary preparation and drying times—demand a period of being physically very close to the monument, extending a relation of observation to a prolonged experience that involves close witnessing and bodily encounters."